ASIC Monitoring

 cumulus@switch:~$ nv config apply

-The following example configures the counter histogram and sets the minimum boundary size to 960, the histogram size to 12288, and the sampling interval to 1024.
-The histogram monitors all counter types.
+The following example configures the counter rate histogram and sets the minimum boundary size to 960, the histogram size to 12288, and the sampling interval to 1024.
+The histogram monitors all counter types and reports the changes in counter data between samples.
 These settings apply to interfaces that have the counter

 histogram enabled and do not have different values configured for these settings at the interface level: